Sunday, December 28, 2014

 Monday, September 8, 2014

 As its name implies, the Eurogenes ANE K7 is specifically designed to estimate Ancient North Eurasian (ANE) ancestry.
 It's based on a series of supervised runs with the ADMIXTURE software, and freely available at GEDmatch under the Eurogenes Ad-mix tests tab.

-It's not based on the Mal'ta boy or MA-1 genome, the main ANE proxy in scientific literature, because this sample didn't offer enough high quality markers for the job.
+The ANE component is not modeled on the Mal'ta boy or MA-1 genome, the main ANE proxy in scientific literature, because this sample didn't offer enough high quality markers for the job.
 So instead, I used the non-East Asian portions of several Karitiana genomes from the HGDP.

 I wasn't sure what was going to come of that, but it actually seems to have worked out really well.
-Below are the results for several individuals that were not used in the making of the test, and clearly their ANE scores look pretty damn solid based on what's been reported recently in scientific literature.
+Below are the results for several individuals that were not used in the making of the test, and clearly their ANE scores look pretty damn solid going by recent papers.
 For instance, both Lazaridis et al. and Raghavan et al. estimate the Karitiana Indians at just over 41% ANE (see here and here).

 Karitiana_HGDP00998You can also cross-check your ANE score with the results in this spreadsheet and table.
 The spreadsheet includes ANE estimates for more than 2,000 individuals that I tested with the ADMIXTURE software in supervised mode (see here).